 Dyslexia is one of many speech-language disorders currently studied and diagnosed.
 Below are three other disorders that affect the way in which certain people hear, read, write, and process language.

 Aphasia, from the ancient Greek meaning “speechlessness”, is characterized by an inability to remember, speak, read, or write words.
 This acute disorder typically results from a head injury or stroke, but can on occasion develop gradually as a side effect of degenerative disease.
-Several types of aphasias exist, creating difficult in either the reception or expression of language.
+Several types of aphasias exist, creating difficulty in either the reception or expression of language.
 Many cases of acute aphasia can be cured or ameliorated with the aid of a speech-language pathologist.

 Stuttering or stammering is a condition that affects over three million Americans.
 A stutterer’s speech may be broken by repeated or prolonged syllables, or by unintended stops in speech.
 A number of genetic and neurophysiological aspects may result in an individual’s stuttering, as well as lifestyle factors such as stress and emotional duress and, in cases of sudden onset, physical trauma.
 This disorder can be successfully treated in many ways, including physical training, medication, support groups, and psychoanalysis.